-This Human Brain Project (HBP) Education Workshop will set the grounds for the students to get started with high-performance computing (HPC)-based research and thus lays the foundation for them to advance the state of the art in their fields.
-The workshop will teach the basics of supercomputing needed for starting to use HPC systems for (neuroscience) research.
+This Human Brain Project (HBP) Education Workshop set the grounds for the students to get started with high-performance computing (HPC)-based research and thus lays the foundation for them to advance the state of the art in their fields.
+The workshop teaches the basics of supercomputing needed for starting to use HPC systems for (neuroscience) research.
 This includes on the one hand introductory lectures with hands-on sessions about scientific computing in Python and an introduction to the usage of HPC systems and (big) data management.
-On the other hand, the students will get hands-on training for tools and applications that can both be used on a supercomputer as well as on the user’s local computer, for instance the simulators NEST (for point-neuron models) and Arbor (for morphologically detailed neuron models), and visualisation tools that can handle large imaging or simulation data as generated on a supercomputer.

 For more information on the event, visit the HBP's webpage here.